-While many of us (myself included) are waiting for Valve Software’s Steam Deck to be delivered, Valve decided it might be best to show people what exactly is inside of this tiny but powerful PC.
-This video has two purposes; showcasing just how brilliant the Steam Deck is and what we as consumers shouldn’t be doing.
+While many of us are waiting for Valve Software’s Steam Deck to be delivered, Valve decided it might be best to show people what exactly is inside this tiny but powerful PC.
+This video has two purposes: showcasing just how brilliant the Steam Deck is and what we, as consumers, shouldn’t be doing.

 Still, give the video below a watch.

 The Steam Deck is Valve’s latest gaming gadget and one that has me (and most of the PC gaming world) excited over it.
 Packing more power than a device of its size should, the Steam Deck can play PC games on the go, or you can connect a keyboard, mouse, and monitor for a modest gaming PC.
 With the Steam Deck, you’ll be able to play games directly from the device or tap into your existing Steam library and play games like you could with the Steam Link.